khaors/geocompr/main.md

 By aggregating OpenStreetMap data using buffers and spatial data methods presented in Chapters \@ref(attr) and \@ref(spatial-operations), for example, it would be possible to detect the presence of green space in close proximity to transport routes.
 Using R's statistical modelling capabilities this could then be used to predict current and future levels of cycling, for example.

-This type of analysis underlies the Propensity to Cycle Tool (PCT), a publicly accessible (see [www.pct.bike](http://www.pct.bike/)) mapping tool developed in R that is being used to prioritize investment in cycling accross England [@lovelace_propensity_2017].
+This type of analysis underlies the Propensity to Cycle Tool (PCT), a publicly accessible (see [www.pct.bike](http://www.pct.bike/)) mapping tool developed in R that is being used to prioritize investment in cycling across England [@lovelace_propensity_2017].
-Similar tools could be used to encourage evidence-based transport policies related to other topics such as air polution and public transport access around the world.
+Similar tools could be used to encourage evidence-based transport policies related to other topics such as air pollution and public transport access around the world.

 <!-- One growing area of interest surrounds the simulation of individual people and vehicles on the road network using techniques such as spatial microsimulation and agent-based modelling (ABM). -->
 <!-- R has the capability to model people in zones, and interface with ABM software such as NetLogo. -->